LucasDelfino92/morrowindsharp/mw2.md

 MGE XE's Distant Land setup should be re-run.
 If you followed the steps [**in this section**](https://github.com/Sigourn/morrowind-improved/blob/master/setup.md#distant-land-tab) earlier, the process will be much easier.

-- Run MGE XE in MO2.
+- Run MGE XE in Mod Organizer 2.
 - In the **Distant Land** tab, click **Distant land generator wizard**.
 - Click **Select all**, and click **Continue**.
 - Click **Run above steps using saved / default settings**.